-The work takes the form of a short playable video game presented within a freestanding cabinet housing a single display, a control panel with three industrial joysticks, and a suspended directional speaker positioned above the screen.
-On the display, a 3D abstracted architectural model of a drifting server rack rotates slowly in space, and the visitor uses the three joysticks to stabilise its movement across three axes.
-While guiding the server through its trajectory, the visitor hears a spoken monologue articulated from the perspective of the machine itself.
+The work takes the form of a short playable video game presented through a freestanding control pedestal with three industrial joysticks, positioned in front of a wall mounted screen.
+On the display, a 3D abstracted server rack drifts and rotates slowly in deep space.
+Using the three joysticks, the visitor continuously stabilises the server’s movement across three axes while the system responds in real time.
+Throughout this interaction, a spoken monologue unfolds from the perspective of the machine itself.

 Technical specifications